-It’s not something most of us were taught to do.
-Plus, because of The Sex Myth, this conversation feels more difficult and awkward than most.
-Even for us sex educators!
+Well, no. Not only are we never taught how to talk about sex but also because of The Sex Myth, this conversation feels more difficult and awkward than most.
+Yes, even for us sex educators.

 - Use your own words.
 Talk however you’d talk to them about the chores, dinner, or finances.
 Use your own pet names and adjust the question as needed.

 - Avoid yes/no questions like, “Do you want to try it?”
 Nothing shuts down a convo and leaves you feeling raw + vulnerable faster than a “Yes…” or “No…” followed by silence

 Use this technique to talk about any sex topic on your mind

 Struggling to experience orgasm during partner sex, to your liking, or at all?

 You can use this technique with any—all!—of these.
 Plus, any other sex idea, issue, or question on your mind.

 Here are some examples of using this technique to start talking about sex:

 - I read this really interesting article about anal sex.
 What do you think about anal?